 2014 dog of the year Kelly w/ owner Bob Wimpenny

 Colorado is home to many rattlesnakes.
 Every year, veterinarians treat dogs that have been bitten on local hiking trails, backyards or hunting fields.
 You can help your dog avoid a potentially deadly encounter by entering your dog in the CGDA Rattlesnake Avoidance Course.
-It is featured annually at the International Sportsmen’s Exposition January 15th - 18th at the Colorado Convention Center in Denver.
-For more information see Snake Avoidance Clinic link above or contact Fred Prior at firstname.lastname@example.org
+For more information contact us:

 The purpose of our Club is to provide a place for members to train their pointing Dog(s) year round and extended the hunting experience through friendly, competitive field trials.
 We have approximately 150 acres of land 12 miles north of Strasburg, Co.
 We have a spacious club house and for your convenience a porta potty is there year round.